UK Business Secretary confident will be able to have Bombardier case dismissed

 The U.S. Commerce Department on Tuesday imposed a 220-percent duty on Canadian Bombardier’s CSeries jets, whose wings are made at a Belfast plant that is Northern Ireland’s largest manufacturing employer, following a complaint by Boeing.

-The penalty will only take effect if the U.S. International Trade Commission (ITC) rules in Boeing’s favor.
+The penalty will only take effect if the U.S. International Trade Commission (ITC) rules in Boeing’s favour.

 “We’ve been working very closely with the Canadian government to make it clear that this is a complaint that is unjustified,” Clark told Sky TV.